 There are other interesting things to do in Bishkek.
 Additional features of the city include the historical museum, the Alley of Heroes and the Park of Ataturk.
 Moreover, there are a few pleasant restaurants and cafes located in the city.
 There are also some clubs for those who wish to explore the Bishkek nightlife.

 However, the most grand feature of Kyrgyzstan is of course the mountains.
-Bishkek has easy access to a couple of majestic hiking opportunities.
-Therefore, I will cover these in more detail in a separate post including HD video and photos.
+Indeed, Bishkek has easy access to a couple of majestic hiking opportunities at Ala Archa National Park.
+I will cover this adventure in more detail in a separate post.